 If you have a mushroom allergy or sensitivity, it may be best not to consume medicinal mushrooms.
 Skin rashes or problems breathing have been found in some people after consuming Lions Mane.
 These reactions may be due to allergies.

-Chaga may potentially interact with diabetes medications due to it’s blood sugar lowering ability.
+Chaga may potentially interact with diabetes medications due to its blood sugar-lowering ability.
 It also contains a protein that may inhibit blood clotting.
 Check with your doctor before taking if you’re on blood thinners, have a bleeding disorder, or getting ready for surgery.

 Best Ways to Eat Chaga and Lions Mane

 Adding mushrooms to your meals when cooking is a great way to fit these into your daily routine.
-Go for organic varieties if possible as mushroom are super porous so they easily absorbed any chemical or toxin in their environment.
+Go for organic varieties if possible as mushrooms are super porous so they easily absorbed any chemical or toxin in their environment.

 If you can’t buy fresh whole adaptogenic mushrooms in your area, you can purchase the dried variety online or even grow your own at home.

 Try slicing or sautéing Lions Mane as you would fish or chicken.